Social

 Foundations for a safety culture

-Safety is a core value at Cameco and the paramount consideration that guides all decisions and actions related to the health and safety of our more than 2,300 employees and contractors.
+Safety is a core value at Cameco and the paramount consideration that guides all decisions and actions related to our more than 2,900 employees and contractors.
 We build safety into the design and operation of our facilities, have a management system that supports the integration of safety into everything we do, and promote a strong safety culture across our workforce.

-Strong systems - We manage the safety of our workers through programs, systems, and standards, with our Safety, Health, Environment and Quality (SHEQ) Policy providing overarching guidance.
+• Strong systems - We manage the safety of our workers through programs, systems, and standards, with our Safety, Health, Environment and Quality (SHEQ) Policy providing overarching guidance.
+These systems include training requirements, operational controls, and management procedures that apply to both employees and contractors.

-Proactive safety behaviours - While good standards and procedures are important, strong safety performance requires more than simply following procedures.
+• Proactive safety behaviours - While good standards and procedures are important, strong safety performance requires more than simply following procedures.
 We encourage workers to stop work when they feel unsure or unsafe and to discuss issues with their supervisors and subject matter experts before proceeding.
-To identify and reduce hazards, we use tools and procedures including:

 Tailored safety programs